sourcegraph/handbook/content/people-ops/hiring/interview_process.md

 You can interleave these together, or leave the assessment for the end, whichever you prefer.

+### Evaluating values

+Every interviewer should be evaluating candidates on the Sourcegraph values in addition to their specific interview topic.
+See more at [evaluating values](evaluating_values.md).

 ### Rating

 - **Strong positive**.
 You are confident that this person would make our team better and you would be excited to have the chance to work with them.